Exploring the Sustainability of E-Commerce Packaging

 E-commerce has completely changed the way we shop, reshaping the economy and distribution channels.
-Consumers are increasingly looking to the internet for lower costs, comparison shopping, and the opportunity to locate unique products.
+It has become a must-have during a global pandemic such as COVID-19.
+E-commerce provides a safe alternative to shopping in-store for many consumers.
+In addition, consumers are increasingly looking to the internet for lower costs, comparison shopping, and the opportunity to locate unique products.
 E-commerce continues to grow rapidly.
 Sales between 2014 and 2018 are expected to grow a cumulative 88.4 percent.
-As the rapid growth of eCommerce continues, new challenges and opportunities are presented and retailers must continue to adapt.
+As the rapid growth of E-commerce continues, new challenges and opportunities are presented and retailers must continue to adapt.

-With more products being shipped than ever before, ultimately more packaging is being used and ending up in the waste stream.
-With this growth comes increased responsibility for retailers.
+With more products being bought online than ever before, more packaging is ending up in the waste stream.
+E-commerce continues to be a key source of growth for many industries.
+With this growth comes an increased focus on environmental responsibility for retailers.

 “Packaging is beginning to affect a greater portion of a company’s global operations”, according to Tom Blanck, principal and practice leader in the Packaging Optimization Practice of Chainalytics.
 Improvements in that area “have the opportunity to ripple throughout the supply chain.”